intro-to-research/intro-to-research.github.io/_pages/how.md

 For context, most researchers work on many different specific projects (e.g., "low-resource machine translation") for a particular problem (e.g., machine translation).
 And, people commonly research several different problems within a field (e.g., machine translation and summarization, which are both within the field of NLP).
 Less common, but definitely not rare, a given researcher will span multiple fields within one's career (e.g., NLP and Computer Vision).
 Some fields are naturally more interdisciplinary than others (e.g., Human-Computer Interaction, Computational Biology).

+We recommend two main options for _selecting_ a specific problem and consequently a project:

+1. Ask a **professor** in your department if they need help with any project.
+2. Read/skim tons of papers on your own.

+Notice that these two options are for _selecting_/finding a problem and project, not for the actual work itself.
+Inevitably, your project will not be entirely independent, and this is especially true and critical for your first few years of research.
+If you are an undergraduate or new graduate student, you will conduct research with a particular professor; you'll do nearly 100% of the work, but you will report your results to them and they will advise you according to the results you report to them.
+Thus, it will be a joint effort and you will have a adviser.

 - Big picture: look at prof’s research interests
 - Identify top-tier conferences (even if it’s not where you’ll submit, good to know what’s being done)
 - Scan many Abstracts, Introductions, Conclusions